ManethHasindu/Future_Code_Technologies-Product_Management_Backend/README.md

 npm run dev
 ```
 ### 🔐 2.
 Authentication
-Details on authentication endpoints and how JWT is used.
+JWT is used for the Authentication.

 ### 👤 3.
 User Endpoints